Nick Gordon Player Props: Twins vs. Astros

 |Games w/1+ RBI

-- Astros pitchers combined to surrender 134 home runs (0.8 per game), the second-fewest in baseball.
+- The Astros rank 14th in baseball in home runs surrendered (eight total, one per game).

-- Urquidy (0-0) takes the mound for the Astros to make his second start this season.
+- Garcia (0-1) takes the mound for the Astros to make his second start this season.

-- The righty last pitched on Saturday against the Chicago White Sox, when he tossed four innings, allowing three earned runs while giving up seven hits.
+- In his last time out on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.